-Based on a review of district and building data, teachers will develop one or two SLOs that address identified needs.
+Based on a review of district and building data, teachers will develop at least one SLOs that address identified needs.
 A form for the development of SLOs can be found on the SEED website.
 To create their SLOs, teachers will follow these four steps: